Limpet mine: Second World War

 One of the most dramatic examples of their use was during Operation Jaywick, a special operation undertaken in World War II.
 In September 1943, 14 Allied commandos from the Z Special Unit raided Japanese shipping in Singapore Harbour.
 They paddled into the harbour and placed limpet mines on several Japanese ships before returning to their hiding spot.
-In the resulting explosions, the limpet mines sank or seriously damaged seven Japanese ships, a tonnage of over 39,000 tons.
+In the resulting explosions, the limpet mines sank or seriously damaged six Japanese ships, a tonnage of over 39,000 tons.

 An example of the use of limpet mines by British special forces was in Operation Frankton which had the objective of disabling and sinking merchant shipping moored at Bordeaux, France in 1942.
 The operation was the subject of the film The Cockleshell Heroes.

 Another case was the 1941 raid on Alexandria by six Italian Navy divers, who attacked and disabled two British Royal Navy battleships in the harbour of Alexandria, Egypt using limpet mines, having entered the harbor on the Maiale "manned torpedoes".

 Limpet mines were used by the Norwegian Independent Company 1 in 1944 to attack the MS Monte Rosa.
 On 16 January 1945, 10 limpet mines were placed along the port side of the SS Donau approximately 50 cm beneath the waterline.
 These bombs were to detonate once Donau cleared Oslofjord and reached open sea; however, the departure time was delayed and the explosion occurred before Donau reached Drøbak.